Brian Carlwell: Perry Lakes Hawks (2016–2019)

 Carlwell returned to the Hawks in 2019 as a non-restricted player, having qualified to play as a local.
 On May 3, he scored a season-high 18 points against the Suns.
 He helped the Hawks finish the regular season in fifth place with an 18–8 record, before reaching the semi-finals, where they lost 2–0 to the Wolves.
 He appeared in all 30 games for the Hawks in 2019, averaging 9.3 points and 6 rebounds per game.

 Perth Redbacks and Mandurah Magic (2020–2021)

 Carlwell was set to play for the Perth Redbacks in the 2020 SBL season but never made his debut after the season was cancelled due to the COVID-19 pandemic.

 In 2021, Carlwell joined the Mandurah Magic for the inaugural NBL1 West season.
 He helped the Magic advance out of the first round of the playoffs for the first time in club history.
 In 22 games, he averaged 7.81 points and 4.04 rebounds per game.

 Coaching career

 In January 2023, Carlwell joined the Kalamunda Eastern Suns men's team as an assistant coach for the 2023 NBL1 West season.
+He re-joined the Suns as an assistant for the 2024 NBL1 West season.